bke-daniel/next-llms-txt/README.md

   <strong>The complete Next.js toolkit for generating LLM-optimized documentation.</strong>
 </p>

-<p style="color: red">This is WIP progress, but it's working as expected already.
+<p style="color: red">This is package is WIP, but it's working as expected already.
 Help is highly appreciated.</p>

 <p align="center">
   Automatically generate <a href="https://llmstxt.org">llms.txt</a> files to make your website more accessible to Large Language Models like ChatGPT, Claude, and Gemini.